odoo/documentation/content/applications/finance/fiscal_localizations/australia.rst

 Termination payments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before proceeding with the employee’s ETP, make sure that a “Contract End Date” has been set on that employee’s contract, so that Odoo can automatically compute the final prorated salary of that employee for the current month.
+Before proceeding with the employee’s ETP, make sure that a **Contract End Date** has been set on that employee’s contract, so that Odoo can automatically compute the final prorated salary of that employee for the current month.

 First, create the final salary for that employee this month.
 To do so, create an individual payslip.
 If the contract end date is set correctly, Odoo will automatically compute the prorated salary up to the final payslip date.